 What we have learned from our work in South Orange and Maplewood is that there is a pattern of behaviors that put Black children at-risk in suburban communities.
 We identify several trends.

 These tendencies stack the deck against Black children in suburban communities, and creates an environment that is not only not conducive to learning but exacts long-term harm upon our children.
 The work required to shield Black children from these abuses is the equivalent of a Black Tax that is levied upon Black families in the suburbs.

 We are looking to work collaboratively with organizations that share our focus and our passion for educational equity.
-In spring 2018, we intend to sponsor a national conference that will examine Black educational attainment in suburban America.
-If your group has an interest in working with us, please drop us a note at email@example.com.
+If your group has an interest in working with us, please drop us a note at firstname.lastname@example.org.

 Closing the Achievement Gap featuring Vanderbilt University Professor, Dr. Donna Ford

 The Black Male Achievement Gap featuring Dr. Ivory Toldson

 The State of Black Boys - Portland's Black Parent Initiative